-This chapter provides information for multi-agency practitioners about the importance of case recording in adult safeguarding, including the principles for good recording and other issues for consideration.
+This chapter provides guidance for practitioners about the importance of case recording in adult safeguarding, including the principles for good recording and other issues for consideration.

 Good case recording includes a record of:

 - views of the adult and their carer;

 - progress adults make towards their desired outcomes;